-- 8. The amount of Regulatory Capital issued by a subsidiary to third parties that may be included in an ADI's Total Capital at Level 2 is calculated as: - (a) the percentage of Total Capital of the subsidiary attributable to third parties; multiplied by - (b) the amount of Total Capital of the subsidiary that is used to satisfy the ADI's Total Capital PCR and capital conservation buffer requirements under APS 110 at Level 2 arising from exposures held by the subsidiary.
+- 8.7.
+The amount of Regulatory Capital issued by a subsidiary to third parties that may be included in an ADI's Total Capital at Level 2 is calculated as: - (a) the percentage of Total Capital of the subsidiary attributable to third parties; multiplied by - (b) the amount of Total Capital of the subsidiary that is used to satisfy the ADI's Total Capital PCR and capital conservation buffer requirements under APS 110 at Level 2 arising from exposures held by the subsidiary.

-Refer to paragraphs 23(a) and 26 of APS 110.
+Refer to paragraphs 24, 25 and 279 of APS 110.